 1. Detroit, MI

-Detroit, Michigan ranks first in our study on the cities where the average household can afford the most home.
-The 2018 median household income in Detroit was $31,283.
-Assuming the average household has a monthly debt payment of about $250 and saves 10% of its gross income for five years for a down payment, we found that the average household could afford a home worth $97,100, about 88% more than the local median home value.
-This is the highest percentage of any city in our study.
+Detroit, Michigan is the city in our study where the average household can afford the most home.
+The median household income in Detroit is almost $34,000.
+Assuming a household puts down 50% of its gross income on a home and has a monthly debt payment of about $260 (measured at the state-level), the average household could afford a home worth $113,000.
+This is almost double the median home value in the city ($58,900).